haydane/android-project-collections/README.md

 # android-project-collections
-#with this repository you will learn how to create android application like:
+# With this repository you will learn how to create android application like:
 1. Using Existing Camera
 2. Google Maps
 3. Recycler View with Custom Data